ocaml/opam-repository/governance/policies/archiving.md

 - "Supported platforms" are those listed under [Tier 1 and Tier 2 by the OCaml compiler](https://github.com/ocaml/ocaml?tab=readme-ov-file#overview)
 - A package's "maximum compiler version" is the upper bound of the OCaml compiler versions supported by a package.
 Support is derived either based on explicit version bounds set on the `ocaml` dependency in a package's dependency cone, or implicitly based on failed installs detected through our CI and health check processes.
 - The "compiler cutoff threshold" is an OCaml compiler versions stipulated by the opam repository maintainers.
 It sets a lower bound on the compiler versions supported by the primary repo.
-- A package is said to "meet the compiler cutoff thershold" iff its maximum compiler version is greater then or equal to the compiler cutoff threshold.
+- A package is said to "meet the compiler cutoff threshold" iff its maximum compiler version is greater then or equal to the compiler cutoff threshold.
 - The "maintenance intent" of a package refers to the explicitly declared intent of a maintainer to support versions of a package, recorded in the packages `opam` file metadata.

 ## Policy